The

 15th-level Swarm Keeper Conclave feature

 You can fade into your swarm to avoid danger.
-When you take damage from a source you can see, you can use your reaction to become one with your swarm and give yourself resistance to that instance of damage.
-You and your swarm then teleport to an unoccupied space you can see within 30 feet.
+When you take damage from a source you can see, you can use your reaction to become one with your swarm and give yourself Resistance to that instance of damage.
+You and your swarm then move up to 30 feet without provoking opportunity attacks.

-You can use this special reaction a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a long rest.
-If you have no uses left, you can expend a spell slot of 1st-level or higher to use this special reaction again.
+You can use this reaction a number of times equal to your Wisdom modifier (minimum of once), and you regain all uses when you finish a long rest.
+If you have no uses left, you can expend a spell slot to use this special reaction again.

 Swarm Master